 There are lots of ways to get involved with Greenpeace.
-Help share our campaigns on social media, create your own campaign, contact the Greenpeace office…take action
+Contact your local office to see if you can volunteer.take action

 It’s that time of the year again!
 And if you haven’t completed your 2018 list of New Year resolutions, don’t worry.
 Now you can make a new list and start over.
 But this time, instead of only committing to starting a new diet or reading more books, how about adding a few extra items to the list that will be good not only for you, but also for our planet?